 Using our thermal manikins and climate chambers, we determine the heat and moisture management parameters of entire clothing and textile systems - in the expected ambient conditions - during the potential user's movements.

 For example, in personal protective equipment (PPE), comfort plays a key role in safety and user acceptance.
-PPE must be tailored to the needs of the wearer - while working in emergeny environments - and offer optimum comfort during all motion sequences.
+PPE must be tailored to the needs of the wearer - while working in emergency environments - and offer optimum comfort during all motion sequences.

 - Quantitative measurement and quality control of individual parameters (heat and moisture management, cooling, skin comfort) for textile materials

-- Determination of range of utility of clothing and personal protective equipment (PPE) based on clothing, climate and activity
+- Determination of range of utility of clothing and personal protective equipment (PPE) based on clothing, climate and specific activity

-- Assessment of ergonomic comfort of clothing and consequences of pattern construction and design on wear comfort
+- Assessment of ergonomic comfort of clothing and the consequences of pattern construction and design on wear comfort

 - Assessment and advice for comfort-optimized textile materials and products

 - Wear trials with human subjects in simulated ambient conditions and sensors for subjective and objective measurements